Ryan McMahon Player Props: Rockies vs. Brewers

 Ryan McMahon At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 67th, his on-base percentage ranks 53rd, and he is 31st in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 72nd in batting average, 53rd in on-base percentage, and 34th in slugging.

-- McMahon has had at least one RBI in 34.3% of his games this year (36 of 105), with two or more RBI 13 times (12.4%).
-He has also accounted for three or more of his team's runs in six contests.
+- McMahon has driven in a run in 36 games this season (34.0%), including 13 games with more than one RBI (12.3%).
+He has also driven home three or more of his team's runs in six contests.

+- In 49 of 106 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.